ITALY: One Semester: Three Cities Program

 This special semester-long study abroad experience allows students to retrace the steps of Greek, Etruscan, Roman, medieval and Renaissance cultures by living and studying in three cities which embody these civilizations in all their richness and splendor: Tuscania, Rome, Florence in the fall semester, OR Tuscania, Rome, Venice in the spring semester.

 Students spend several weeks in each of three locations and follow a structured program of five 3-credit courses, which together comprise a unique investigation into the roots of Western civilization.
 Classes meet every day Monday through Thursday for two and a half hours each, providing a total of 45 contact hours per course.

-TheThree Cities course schedules include a column entitled "Marist Title" indicating the Marist equivalent for each LdM course.
+TheThree Cities course schedules include a column entitled "Marist Code/Title" indicating the Marist equivalent for each LdM course.

 The program has no special prerequisites, and is designed for students interested in studying the roots of western culture, Italian language, and exploring three diverse areas of Italy in one semester.